nearform/the-micro-frontends-workshop/slides.md

 -- To enable Module Federation in Next.js we need to import `NextFederationPlugin` in the `next.config.js` file since `ModuleFederationPlugin` and `webpack.config.js` are not used in Next.js apps.

--- Note that `NextFederationPlugin` has to be installed separately with `yarn add @module-federation/nextjs-mf`.
+-- Note that `NextFederationPlugin` has to be installed separately with `npm install @module-federation/nextjs-mf`.

 -- `filename` property needs to be set using the `static/chunks/{fileName}.js` pattern.